Nick Thieberger's home pages

 Thieberger, Nicholas.
 2001.
 As we may link: time-aligned concordances of field recordings.
 A working model.
 Paper presented at Computing Arts 2001: Digital Resources for Research in the Humanities.

-Sharp, Janet and Nick Thieberger.
+Sharp, Janet & Nick Thieberger.
 2001.
 Wangka Maya, the Pilbara Aboriginal Language Centre.
 Forty years on.
-Simpson, Jane, David Nash, Mary Laughren, Peter Austin and Barry Alpher.
+Simpson, Jane, David Nash, Mary Laughren, Peter Austin & Barry Alpher.
 Canberra: Pacific Linguistics: 325-335.

-Goddard, Cliff and Nicholas Thieberger.
+Goddard, Cliff & Nicholas Thieberger.
 1997.
 Lexicographic research on Australian Aboriginal languages, 1968 -1993.
-Darrell Tryon and Michael Walsh (eds) Boundary Rider, Essays in honour of Geoffrey O'Grady, Canberra: Pacific Linguistics.175-208.
+Darrell Tryon & Michael Walsh (eds) Boundary Rider, Essays in honour of Geoffrey O'Grady, Canberra: Pacific Linguistics.175-208.

 Thieberger, Nick.
 1995.
 The Aboriginal Studies Electronic Data Archive, pp. 147-150